TUDelft-PRIME-Books/Calculus/book/Single-variable_functions/Integration/approximating_integrals.md

 ::::

-We can even formulate a theorem that states that the observation in {prf:ref}`Ex:NumericalIntegration:spoiler_composite` is always true:
+We can even formulate a theorem that states that the observation in {prf:ref}`Ex:ApproximatingIntegrals:spoiler_composite` is always true:

 ::::{prf:theorem} Order of a numerical integration rule
-:label: Thm:NumericalIntegration:thm
+:label: Thm:ApproximatingIntegrals:thm

 Assume $f$ is continuous on $[a,b]$, $h=\dfrac{b-a}{n}$, $x_k=a+kh$ for $k=0,1,\ldots,n$ are given nodes and that $\mathcal{I}=\int_{a}^{b}f(x)dx$ is approximated with a composite integration rule $I$.